-RECOMMENDATION 6.2: Incorporate the design and equipment standards recommended in the 2017 POSTR Master Plan.
+RECOMMENDATION 76.2: Develop and maintain a system of parks and recreational facilities that adequately serve the needs of the community.
+Incorporate the design and equipment standards recommended in the 2017-POSTR Master Plan.

-6.2.1 Ensure all park facilities comply with current ADA codes and standards.
+6.2.1 7.2.1 Prioritize needed improvements to parks and incorporate them into the Town's annual budget process.
+Ensure ← all park facilities comply with current ADA codes and standards.

-- 6.2.2 Consider providing access to potable water at larger parks and open spaces where it is not currently offered. - 6.2.3 When possible, park sites should maximize water retention for landscape irrigation. - 6.2.4 Institute safe interaction with waterways. - 6.2.5 Ensure that projects funded with federal dollars adhere to the Endangered Species Act of 1973, which identifies Threatened and Endangered Species, and the Migratory Bird Treaty Act of 1918.
+- 7.2.2 Find funding for and implement the Joe Stephenson Park Plan. - 7.2.3 Find funding for and construct a new indoor recreation facility. - 7.2.4 Provide recreation facilities that are consistent with local standards and National Parks and Recreation Association (NRPA) guidelines. - 7.2.5 Embrace and encourage the use of areas outside the Town limits for recreational purposes including Sauls Creek National Forest and Vallecito Reservoir. - 6.2.2 Consider providing access to potable water atlarger parks and open spaces where it is notcurrently offered. - 6.2.3 When possible, park sites should maximize water retention for landscape irrigation. - 6.2.4 Institute safe interaction with waterways. - 6.2.5 Ensure that projects funded with federal dollars adhere to the Endangered Species Act of 1973, which identifies Threatened and Endangered Species, and the Migratory Bird Treaty Act of 1918.